onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 ![QoS visual editor: block editing](../../images/user-guide/web-file-browser/feature-qos-visual.png#screenshot)

-Below the requirement, there is information what storages match the requirement and an action that copies the expression in textual form, to be reused when creating a new requirement or using the [REST API](rest-api.md).
+Below the requirement, there is information on what storages match the requirement and an action that copies the expression in textual form, to be reused when creating a new requirement or using the [REST API](rest-api.md).